att-innovate/charmander/README.md

 The collected measurements can afterwards be **analyzed** using the included Spark analytics workbench and subsequently those results can be **fed back** in to the scheduler.

-Obviously this lab-setup can be used for other use-cases like testing and analyzing machine-learning based anomaly-detection or profiling algorithms, or simply serving as the load-pattern verification authority in a continuous integration environment.
+Obviously this lab-setup can be used for other use-cases like testing and analyzing machine-learning based anomaly-detection, noisy-neighbor detection, or profiling algorithms, or simply serving as the load-pattern verification authority in a continuous integration environment.

 #### Setup and Run Charmander

-All that is required to run a simple lab setup and an experiment is _Vagrant_, _VirtualBox_, _curl_ and a bit of spare time.
+All that is required to run a simple lab setup and an experiment is _Vagrant_, _VirtualBox_, _curl_, a fast internet connection, and a bit of spare time.

 All the steps are automated and are part of simple scripts that come with the Charmander project.

 1. [Setup Nodes][5]